Most Popular Types of Welding Processes (2019)

 An electric current is used to form an electric arc between the electrode and the metals to be joined.
 The welded material and the electrode melt and form the pool of molten metal that cools to form a joint.
 The flux coating of the electrode disintegrates as the weld is laid.
 This will result in an emission of vapors that can serve as a shielding gas and provide a layer made up of slag.
 Both of these guard the weld area from atmospheric corruption.

 The principal advantages of making use of the shielded metal arc welding technique are such as the inexpensive needed equipment and its ease of transportation.
-Shielding gas is not necessary as with the TIG or MIG welding techniques.
-What that means is that you can use this method outdoors even during inclement weather.
+The gas is not necessary as with the TIG or MIG welding techniques.
+What that means is that you can use this welding process outdoors even during inclement weather.

 Stick welding could be the most forgiving method for stained or rusty metal.
 However, you should not use this to justify not correctly cleaning the material.
 It can be used in any position and on any material depending on what electrode you use.
 There are special electrodes for all types of steel.
 It creates quality welds with high penetration and high heat input.